 Monte Carlo simulation.
-A simulation technique (particularly useful for QA applications) that uses random numbers to sample from probability distributions to produce hundreds or thousands of scenarios (called iterations, trials, or runs).
+A simulation technique (usually performed by a computer and particularly useful for QA applications) that uses random numbers to sample from probability distributions to produce hundreds or thousands of scenarios (called iterations, trials, or runs).
 [A complete Monte Carlo simulation thus uses each result from each individual iteration.]